 When possible, these three messages can be nuanced or tailored further to fit a specific type of incident or scenario.
-Still, by having these three types of basic messages available to start with, your team is better equipped to send the right information to the right people.
+Nevertheless, your team is better prepared to communicate with the appropriate individuals by having these three sorts of fundamental communications ready to begin with.

 Privacy surrounding incident notifications